phpDocumentor/fig-standards/proposed/phpdoc.md

 #### Description

-The @internal tag can be used as counterpart of the @api tag, indicating that the associated "Structural Element" is used purely for the internal workings of this piece of software.
+The @internal tag can be used as counterpart of the @api tag, indicating that the associated Structural Element is used purely for the internal workings of this piece of software.

 When generating documentation from PHPDoc comments it is RECOMMENDED to hide the